Images

 Create an image and an instance from it

-Start with the simplest workflow: create an image from a Python app (following the Python app guide) and start an instance from it with a single kraft cloud deploy command:
+Start with the simplest workflow: create an image from a Python app (following the Python app guide) and start an instance from it:

 The output should look like: